Factoring / AR

 Factoring rates are heavily influenced by the credit quality of underlying customers.
 A receivable portfolio concentrated in financially stable, well-capitalized customers presents lower risk to the factoring provider.

 Finance teams should apply rigorous credit assessments, monitor concentration limits, and prioritize contracts with customers that demonstrate consistent payment behavior.
-Improving portfolio quality not only reduces factoring costs but also strengthens overall working capital efficiency.
+Stronger receivables quality improves pricing efficiency while supporting broader working capital optimization initiatives.

 Conclusion